-From New Jersey to Nepal: A High Schooler’s Journey to CEO, School Founder and Mom to 55 Orphaned Children
+From New Jersey to Nepal: A High Schooler’s Journey to CEO, Founding a Non-Profit, and Building A Home for 50 Children

-Maggie Doyne graduated high school in Mendham New Jersey and left on a gap year of travel abroad.
-It was her first trip outside the United States, took her around the globe, ending with volunteer work in India.
+After graduating high school in Mendham, New Jersey, Maggie Doyne left on a gap year of international travel and service.
+This adventure, her first trip outside the United States, took her around the globe, ending with volunteer work in India.
 At the invitation of a friend, Maggie soon found herself in Nepal where a recent civil war had left thousands of orphans.
-Walking by a river, Maggie met a 6 year old little girl named Hima breaking rocks and selling them to support herself.
+Walking by a dry riverbed, Maggie met a 7-year-old little girl named Hima breaking rocks and selling them to help support her family.
 The two connected as Maggie realized that, except for the luck of being born in the US, she could have been that little girl.
-With her lifetime savings of $5000 from babysitting, Maggie worked to enroll Hima in school.
+With her life savings of $5,000 from babysitting, Maggie worked to enroll Hima in school.
 The one became two, and suddenly she had helped several children from this resource-poor community attend school.
 Realizing there was still more to be done, Maggie founded the BlinkNow foundation.
 Maggie’s gap year has extended over a decade and her work has expanded to include a Children’s Home for over 50 children, a school that serves over 400 students, a Women’s Center to empower women in the community, and so much more.

 No is No Option: Climbing Poverty, Failed Infrastructure and Inexperience for Success in Developing Countries